Roadside assistance during the bushfire crisis… and then the floods

 It’s certainly been a summer that Australia will remember.
 It’s a privilege to play a small part in helping people when crises loom, and lives are threatened.

 Want to experience the Digicall Assist difference for yourself?
-Contact Geoff Ohlsen at Digicall Assist to understand why we’re the leaders in B2B roadside assistance.
+Contact Geoff Ohlsen at Digicall Assist to understand how we can support you with B2B roadside assistance.